samman4/final-project/README.md

 ### Code

-We begin by importing ASCII files containing daily weather data.
-Each file represents a weather station, and the data includes variables such as precipitation, temperature, and snow depth.
-The goal is to filter the data for the May–October season and calculate average temperatures for each station.
+We start by importing ASCII files that hold daily weather data.
+Each file corresponds to a weather station and contains precipitation, temperature, and snow depth variables.
+We aim to filter this data for the May to October season and compute average temperatures for every station.

 ```{r setup, include=FALSE}
 # Load necessary libraries